Centerfire ammunition: Berdan primer

-Berdan primers are similar to the caps used in the caplock system, being small metal cups with pressure-sensitive explosive in them.
+Berdan primers are similar to the caps used in the caplock system; they are small metal cups with pressure-sensitive explosive in them.
 Modern Berdan primers are pressed into the "primer pocket" of a Berdan-type cartridge case, where they fit slightly below flush with the base of the case.
 Inside the primer pocket is a small bump, the "anvil", that rests against the center of the cup, and usually two (or more) small holes by the sides of the anvil, which allow the flash from the primer to reach the interior of the case.
-Berdan cases are reusable, although the process is rather involved.
+Berdan cases are reusable, although removing the spent primer is more difficult than with Boxer-primed cases.
 The used primer must be removed, usually by hydraulic pressure, pincer, or lever that pulls the primer out of the bottom.
 A new primer is carefully seated against the anvil, and then the powder and a bullet are added.

 Centered single-hole primer

 From the 1880s to the 1940s, many smaller European armies were reloading their ammo for economical reasons, and for that reason they adopted the system known as either Austrian or after the George Roth factory in Vienna which patented it in 1902 even though it was known from the early-to-mid 1880s, where the anvil had a single fire hole right at its center.